sistla-gautam/second-brain/2Areas/The Final Manuscript/final/Stage 3/Final Solution.md

 ## **THE MURDER METHOD:**

 1. Dr. Carter prescribed **diazepam** to Eleanor, knowing she would take it that evening.
-2. Daniel added **amobarbital** to Eleanor's whiskey bottle during a meeting earlier that day.
+2. Daniel added **amobarbital** to Eleanor's whiskey bottle during a meeting 3 days earlier.
 3. The combination of diazepam and amobarbital created a sedative overdose, making the death appear accidental.

 ---